Table of Contents

-Performance Based PR is Out There, But is it Right For You?
+Performance-Based PR is Out There, But is it Right For You?

 Shortly before his death, Edward Bernays, often called the father of Public Relations, said: “Public Relations cannot step boldly into the new century without first reevaluating what it is and where it is going.”

-Nineteen years later, “where it is going” seems increasingly clear:

-Charge clients only for Public Relations (PR) that produces results.
+Nineteen years later, “where it is going” seems increasingly clear that charge clients only for Public Relations (PR) that produces results.
 Better known as a performance PR model.

 Read an article about this upcoming model and you would think that it’s a crazy idea.
 But is it really?
 The only difference is not at the service or task level.
 After all, pitching is pitching.
 The real difference is how, and when the PR agency gets paid.
 That’s it.